PENQEinc/nanbyodata/README.md

 python scripts/build_resources_json.py # → static/data/resources.json
 ```

+### Disease List

+The Disease List page displays data from `static/data/disease_list.json`. **When the table content is updated, replace this file** (`disease_list.json`) with the new data so that the list, filters, and sort order reflect the latest content.

 ### News / Resources tag configuration

 Tags used in the sidebar and list on the News and Resources pages are managed in `static/data/tags.json`.
 The `news` and `resources` sections each define their own tags, so you can use different tag sets for news and resources.
 As with the news list JSON, **dev and production load from GitHub raw** (dev → `dev` branch, production → `master`); **locally, the app reads this file directly**.